You are here

 A: Generally no, you will need to select one of the options above to schedule an appointment at an approved fingerprinting center.
-If you get printed outside an approved fingerprinting center, you still will need to select one of the options above and the "Submit A Fingerprint Card by Mail" link (IdentoGo only) and then follow the instructions on how to mail your card to a card conversion center.
-This option will cost you more, as you may have to pay the local law enforcement agency for the fingerprinting and then pay the card conversion fee.
-This card conversion fee is the same cost as scheduling an appointment with an approved fingerprinting vendor, but with dramatically extended processing times.
-For the fastest turn-around time, we highly recommend having your prints taken at a fingerprinting center.
-For more information on mailing fingerprint cards, contact the CBI at 303.239.4208.
+However, pursuant to HB 19-1186, if you work for a Colorado school district/BOCES/charter school and the district is more than 20 miles from a fingerprinting center, your district/BOCES/charter school can request that fingerprints be taken by the law enforcement agency that has jurisdiction in that area.
+If you get printed outside an approved fingerprinting center, you still will need to select one of the options above and then click the "Submit A Fingerprint Card by Mail" link (IdentoGo only) and then follow the instructions on how to mail your card to a card conversion center.

 If your prints were submitted at one of the CBI approved vendors, by clicking one of the options above, processing time can take hours up to 2 weeks (in rare cases).
 If you mailed a hard-copy print card to one of the CBI approved card conversion centers, the process can take up to 6 weeks.